-The Designated Safeguarding Lead (DSL) with overall responsibility is the Nick Armitage (Deputy Head) and the Deputy DSL is Richard Clarke (Assistant Head (Pastoral).
+The Designated Safeguarding Lead (DSL) with overall responsibility is Richard Clarke (Deputy Head Pastoral) and the Deputy DSL is Jessica Blythe (Head of Pre-Prep).
 Both the DSLs are members of the SLT (School Leadership Team).
-James Thompson (Headmaster) is a DSL, and the following staff are trained to the same level: Lisa Davies (Assistant Head Professional Development) Fiona Lines (Head Nurse), Julia Veness (Head of Middle School), Jess Blythe (Head of Pre-Prep and Early Years), Jack and Jessica Avery (House Parents) and Anna Blanchard (Deputy Houseparent).
+James Thompson (Headmaster) is a DSL, and the following staff are trained to the same level: Fiona Lines (Head Nurse), Julia Veness (Head of Middle School), Kevin Perry-Evans (House Parent).
 Anna Coull is the Board of Governors' designated Safeguarding governor.